 Full details of experimental procedures are provided in Supplementary Methods.

 Ruhrmann, Sabrina; Ewing, Ewoud; Piket, Eliane; Kular, Lara; Cetrulo Lorenzi, Julio Cesar; Fernandes, Sunjay Jude; Morikawa, Hiromasa; Aeinehband, Shahin; Sayols-Baixeras, Sergi; Aslibekyan, Stella; Absher, Devin M.; Arnett, Donna K.; Tegner, Jesper; Gomez-Cabrero, David; Piehl, Fredrik; and Jagodic, Maja, "Hypermethylation of MIR21 in CD4+ T Cells from Patients with Relapsing-Remitting Multiple Sclerosis Associates with Lower miRNA-21 Levels and Concomitant Up-Regulation of Its Target Genes" (2018).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 29.